appcircleio/appcircle-docusaurus/docs/marketplace/github-marketplace/testing-distribution/index.md

 You can discover more about this action and install it by: https://github.com/marketplace/actions/appcircle-testing-distribution

-### How to Add the Appcircle Distribute Task Extension to Your Pipeline
+### How to Add the Appcircle Testing Distribution Task Extension to Your Pipeline

 To install the Appcircle Testing Distribution action, add the following step to your pipeline at the end: